Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 developed further.
 In its current form it is simply a delegator API to the camera and microphone applications.
 We hand off application control and wait for a callback that has the list of media just captured.
 This is not good enough.
-How would a mobile web application compete with the many different native camera applications that exist with custom camera functionality if there was no way to customize the camera experience?
+How can a mobile web application compete with the many different native camera applications that exist with custom camera functionality if there is no way to customize the camera experience?
 Simple: it can't.
 Augmented reality mobile web application?
 Nope.
 What about something as simple as skinning the camera?
 Not with the current working draft of the MediaCapture API.